 • Avoid excess alcohol.

 • Practice relaxation techniques such as breathing exercises.

 • Follow your diabetes team advice on glucose testing, there is no need to increase testing unless you feel unwell.

 During times of stress, friends and families can be a good source of support.
 It is important to keep in touch with them and other people in your life.

-If you’re advised to limit your social contact to contain coronavirus, try to stay connected to people in other ways.
-E-mail, social media, video calls or phone calls can help you to stay social during this time.
+If you’re advised to limit your social contact to contain the virus, try to stay connected to people in other ways, e-mail, social media, video calls or phone calls can help you to stay social during this time.

 Remember that talking things through with someone can help lessen worry or anxiety.